-If you believe in the spiritual authority of the Prophet Muhammad and accept the Qur’an as divinely-inspired revelation, but do not accept that Muhammad had any spiritual successors, then read this article containing arguments for a manifest Imam or spiritual leader to succeed Muhammad based on the Qur’anic evidence.
+If you believe in the spiritual authority of the Prophet Muhammad and accept the Qur’an as divinely-inspired revelation, but do not accept that Muhammad had any spiritual successors, then read this article showing that Muhammad appointed his cousin and son-in-law ‘Ali b.
+Abi Talib as his successor.

 Ramaḍān is the month in which the first revelations of the Holy Qur’ān descended to the Prophet Muḥammad.
 It is widely reported that the first verses of the Holy Qur’ān revealed to the Prophet as he meditated in the Cave of Hira were:

 Alladhī ‘allama bi’l-qalami

 These verses are usually read and translated as follows: